How to Record with OBS Studio as A Beginner on Windows (10)

 Easier Screen Recorder for Windows PC & macOS

-If you are in a hurry to record something on computer and have no time to delve deeper into so technical OBS Studio, I suggest you to try easier RecMaster to fulfill the carrying capture needs.
-Then you can learn how to use OBS to record later at your spare time by viewing video tutorial on YouTube and checking through the official wiki posts to obtain the in-depth knowledge of this program.
+If you are in a hurry to record something on the computer and have no time to delve deeper into so technical OBS Studio, I suggest you try easier RecMaster to fulfill the carrying capture needs.
+Then you can learn how to use OBS to record later in your spare time by viewing video tutorials on YouTube and checking through the official wiki posts to obtain in-depth knowledge of this program.

 free download RecMaster for Windows free download RecMaster for Mac

-RecMaster is designed to help all kinds of people to create high-quality screen video easily and fast.
-With several cover-all recording modes built-in and key parameters adjustment available, you are free to record your whole desktop, a certain area, the webcam, the system or/and microphone sound and output them into mainstream file formats, for instance MP4, AVI, FLV, MP3, WAV etc.
+RecMaster is designed to help all kinds of people to create high-quality screen videos easily and fast.
+With several cover-all recording modes built-in and key parameters adjustment available, you are free to record your whole desktop, a certain area, the webcam, the system, or/and microphone sound and output them into mainstream file formats, for instance, MP4, AVI, FLV, MP3, WAV, etc.

 Main UI of Free RecMaster

-Better still, it gives some functions that OBS doesn’t have at all, like scheduled recording, auto capture at Window startup, real-time annotation, mouse cursor highlight & click effect, internal basic editor, and one-click-share access to YouTube/Google Drive.
+Better still, it gives some functions that OBS doesn’t have at all, like scheduled recording, auto-capture at Windows startup, real-time annotation, mouse cursor highlight & click effect, internal basic editor, and one-click-share access to YouTube/Google Drive.

 Full screen settings of RecMaster